-Olivia won the Bray Literary Festival Flash Fiction Prize in 2018 and was one of three writers selected for Fiction At The Friary New Writer Showcase at Cork International Short Story Festival.
-She was a WORDS IRELAND mentee in the same year and has been placed or short listed in many short story competitions including Benedict Kiely twice, Sunday Business Post/Penguin SS and Dalkey Creates.
+Her flash fiction has won Bray Literary Festival 2018 and Fiction At The Friary New Writer Showcase at Cork International Short Story Festival in the same year.
+She has been nominated for a Pushcart Prize, Wigleaf Best of the Net, BIFFY TOP 50 and UK National Flash Fiction Award.
+Her short stories have been placed or short listed in many competitions including Benedict Kiely twice, Sunday Business Post/Penguin SS and Dalkey Creates.

 Hell's Kitchen Ltd, are developing her feature film screenplay, THE FREQUENCY OF LIFE and short LESLEY AGUS FIONN, with funding from MEDIA Europe.
 She has a passion for book to screen adaptation and works in development for Greenhorn Films.
 She is co-writing an adapted screenplay of a well-known Irish novel, with actress Denise McCormack.
 She has collaborated with the acclaimed visual artist Mary-Ruth Walsh on several film pieces, the latest, Skin Deep, can be viewed here.
 She was a participant at X-Pollinator Women in Film Programme 2019 and worked on many shorts and features in production roles, including PAVEEN LACKEEN and BREAKFAST ON PLUTO, before taking a break from film to have her kids.